-Γ

 Application : Applied

+Application .
+Applied

 Explanation on application of the practice The positions of Chairman and Group CEO are held by 2 different individuals.
-There is a clear division of responsibilities between the Chairman and the Group CEO to ensure that there is a balance of power and authority such that no one individual has unfettered powers over decision-making.
+There is a clear division of responsibilities between the Chairman and the Group CEO to ensure that there is a balance of power and authority such that neither individual has unfettered powers over decision-making.
 Their division of responsibilities are outlined in the Board Charter.
 The Independent Non-Executive Chairman, Dato' Yusli Bin Mohamed Yusoff's primary role is to lead the Board in the oversight of Management and is responsible for ensuring the integrity and effectiveness of the governance process of the Board.
-He engages directly with the Group CEO, Mr James Wong Tet Foh to monitor performance and oversees the implementation of strategies.
-The Group CEO has the responsibility in the running of the day-to-day operation of the Group's businesses, and the execution of the agreed business policies and directions set by the Board and of all operational decisions in managing the Group.
+He engages directly with the Group CEO, Ir.
+James Wong Tet Foh to monitor performance and oversees the implementation of strategies.
+The Group CEO has the responsibility in the running of the day-to-day operation of the Group's businesses, and the execution of the agreed business policies and directions set by the Board and of all operational

-Evalenation for
+decisions in managing the Group.

+0.00

 Explanation for : departure

-Large companies are requir red to complete the columns below.
+Large companies are requ ired to complete the columns below.
 Non-large companies are encouraged

-to complete the columns be elow.
+to complete the columns b

 Measure :

 Timeframe :